 If your family member was killed as a result of someone else’s negligence, our firm can help.
-With offices in Chicago, Aurora, and Champaign, we serve clients throughout the state of Illinois.
-Our Chicago-based wrongful death attorneys strive to provide each and every client with compassionate counsel and individualized attention.
+Our injury attorneys strive to provide each and every client with compassionate counsel and individualized attention.
 Here at Woodruff Johnson & Evans Law Offices, we treat our clients like they are members of our own family.

 What Is “Wrongful Death” & How Does It Occur?